 The recall is being conducted in consultation with FDA, and is based on the test result of a random sample collected and analyzed by the Michigan Department of Agriculture and Rural Development as part of their routine sampling program.
 A total of 3,396 cartons of potentially affected product were distributed in the United States to the following states: AK, OR, CA, TX, AR, OK, IN, NE, MO, TN, WI, NM, SC, WA, NC, OH, VA, MA, PR, and IL.
 The potentially affected product was shipped in cases packed in either 12, 15, 18 or 24 heads per case.
 Retailers and distributors can identify the potentially affected products through the Produce Traceability Initiative (PTI) sticker attached to exterior of the case.
 The PTI codes are 571280289SRS1 and 571280290SRS1.

 Together, the outbreaks have sickened people across the United States.
-In all, 56 people have already become sick in 15 states: Florida, Illinois, Michigan, New Jersey, Ohio, Utah, Wisconsin, California, Kansas, Missouri, North Dakota, Pennsylvania, Tennessee, Virginia, and Washington.
-At least 23 people have been hospitalized and there has been one tragic death.
+In all, 90 people became across the United States and least 41 people have been hospitalized.
+There has also been one tragic death.

 Outbreak No. 1: